Turkvision Song Contest 2020: Format

 All performances were intended to be filmed by 15 November 2020 (although several participants filmed their entries after that date), with participants either chosen by national/regional broadcasters or through submitting their entries directly.

 Voting

 The jury was composed of one person per participating region, chosen by their region's head of delegation.
 Each juror scored every song from 0 to 10 points, and the song with the most points won.
 The jurors awarded their points via satellite link, and the chair of the jury was Belarusian singer Gunesh, who previously finished as runner-up for her country at the 2013 contest.
-The top three entrants will receive cash prizes, and the winner will receive a direct invitation to the Turkvision Song Contest 2021 in Shusha, Azerbaijan and the opportunity to film a music video for their entry.
+The top three entrants will receive cash prizes, and the winner would receive a direct invitation to the Turkvision Song Contest 2021 in Shusha, Azerbaijan and the opportunity to film a music video for their entry.
+It was later revealed that the 2021 edition would be taking place in Turkistan, Kazakhstan instead, but in the end, the 2021 contest did not materialize.
 There was also an audience sympathy prize for the "Sari Gelin" cover that received the most votes on the contest website.
+The performances were ranked by the following jurors from each country participating in the contest: